SNeugber/remarkable-auto-ocr/README.md

 ### `pdf_copy_path`

 This path should be set to the directory where all generated pdfs should be copied to.
 This is used primarily for auto-syncing to e.g. google drive.

+### Ubuntu Google Drive Integration

-For google drive integration on ubuntu, this path should be in the format described [here](https://askubuntu.com/a/1336612), pointing at the directory where the google drive folder is mounted to.
+For integration with googe drive on ubuntu, the `pdf_copy_path` path should be in the format described [here](https://askubuntu.com/a/1336612), pointing at the directory where the google drive folder is mounted to.

 For example: